 SFJ Awards will liaise with the key contacts named in the End-Point Assessment Service Agreement throughout the investigation.
-We reserve the right to directly contact and involve any persons implicated in the investigation, including apprentice(s), training provider and/or employer staff to gather evidence required to enable the investigation to be thorough and conclusive.
+SFJ Awards reserves the right to directly contact and involve any persons implicated in the investigation, including apprentice(s), training provider and/or employer staff to gather evidence required to enable the investigation to be thorough and conclusive.